aws-samples/aws-modernization-with-snyk-container-security/content/10_prerequisites/17_SnykSetup.md

     Your account has been authenticated.
 Snyk is now ready to be used.

-If you are not on a Cloud9 environment, then your CLI should be able to start up a web browser and you can authenticate with this command:
+If you are not using the VS-Code Server environment, then your CLI should be able to start up a web browser and you can authenticate with this command:

 ```bash
 snyk auth